bipin-a/aidi-1100/Assignments/Assignment_3/Research_Forcasting.md

 2. **Data Pre-processing**:
    - Based on models you've selected, should the data be processed differently?
    - Think of any normalization/standardization or encodding techniques you may have to apply.
-   - Do you need to handling seasonality and trends? (i.e  LSTM performs better when you detrend the input) )
+   - Do you need to handling seasonality and trends? (i.e  LSTM performs better when you detrend the input).
+   - Do you need the data to be stationary for your model?
+Is the data already stationary or not?
    - Explain the rationale.

 3. **Outlier Detection and Treatment**: